-For more information about all the new features please see the What’s New in ADMS 5.2? guide.
-Eligible ADMS 5 users should already have received the new version free of charge.
+For more information about all the new features please see the relevant What’s New? guide.

 For further information please contact us.